 - 1 tbsp unsalted butter

-Preheat oven to 350F.
+- Preheat oven to 350F.
 Line a 9x9 baking pan with either parchment paper or aluminum foil, leaving some overhanging the sides to use as a sling.
-Grease the pan well.
+Grease the pan and the foil well.

-Put a medium pot on the stove and fill with an inch or two of water.
-Bring the water to a simmer.
-Take a heatproof bowl which fits over the pot and fill it with the chocolate chips and butter.
+- Put a medium pot on the stove and fill with an inch or two of water.
+Bring the water to just below a simmer (steaming but not bubbling).
+Take a heatproof glass bowl which fits over the pot and fill it with the chocolate chips and butter.
 Once the chocolate is nearly melted, take it off the heat, put it on a kitchen towel, and stir with a spatula until the chocolate is smooth.

 - Filling inspired by the pecan bars in Cook's Illustrated Baking Book.